Table of Contents

-A ketogenic diet forces your body to burn fat rather than carbs 🍔💥
+A keto diet forces your body to burn fat rather than carbs 🍔💥

 Look at fat burners on Amazon and you’ll see tons of products that claim to be ‘keto friendly’.